Ram Dass is joined by a young Joseph Goldstein and Jack Kornfield for a meaningful talk about mindfulness and food.

 This discussion on mindfulness and food is part of the Naropa University Bhagavad Gita Sessions of 1974.
 We are given a new perception of what it is that we are eating.
 Ram Dass, Joseph, and Jack help us to understand that there is a connection between what sustains us and who we are.

 Click HERE to watch the video version of this podcast.

-You and Your Food (Opening) – We start with an opening prayer from Ram Dass, a blessing for food.
-The prayer is a recognition that the eater and that which is eaten are both Brahman.
-This process is done as a sacrifice, so that it all may merge into Brahman.
+You and Your Food (Opening) – We start with an opening prayer from Ram Dass, a blessing for our food.
+He shares a reflection on why we bless our food, so that it all may merge into Brahman.

 Breaking Attachment (13:45) – Jack Kornfield shares a few techniques designed to break our attachment to food and end the illusion of separateness between us and what we eat.
 It is not what we eat that makes us wise or leads to the development of insight.
 Instead, it is the process of how we eat that will give rise to that.

 “Eating is like putting nothing into nothing.” – Ram Dass